Franz Josef Ritter von Buß: Political activity

 He was elected for the third time to the Baden Landtag when the Concordat between Baden and the Holy See was in jeopardy.
 He at once organized a popular deputation to the sovereign, comprising representatives from all the parishes of Baden.
-But the old opposition prevented the demonstration, invalidated his election, and ejected him from the Landtag, and finally, at the next election, his constituents forsook him.
-Buss, now, more than ever, turned his face toward Austria.
+But the old opposition prevented the demonstration, invalidated his election, and ejected him from the Landtag, and finally, at the next election, his constituents abandoned him.
+Buss now, more than ever, turned his face toward Austria.
 During the Austro-Italian War he was active at the head of an association for the relief of the German prisoners; in acknowledgment of his services the emperor conferred on him the Order of the Iron Crown.
 He also organized at Vienna a great manifestation in favor of the temporal power of the pope, for which he was decorated by Pope Pius IX with the Order of Gregory the Great.

 Under the strain of work and disappointments, Buss broke down completely in 1866.
-He recovered, but events had meanwhile advanced rapidly and his hopes for the hegemony of Austria were blasted.
+He recovered, but events had meanwhile advanced rapidly and his hopes for the hegemony of Austria were crushed.
 He remained averse to the new German Empire.
 Elected a fourth time to the Lower House of Baden, Buss maintained his former reputation.
-In 1874 he was sent to the Reichstag by a very large vote and took his seat with the Centre Party.
-In 1877, after the death of his youngest child, he withdrew from public life and died soon after.
+In 1874 he was elected to the Reichstag by a very large vote and took his seat with the Centre Party.
+In 1877, after the death of his youngest child, he withdrew from public life and died soon afterwards.